NorthGuard/axes_sequence/README.md

 ### Quick run

-The main-block at the bottom of the script will create an AxesSequence of eight frames for showing how everything works.
+Run `python -m axes_sequence` to an AxesSequence with eight frames for showing how everything works.

 ### How to use it
 You create an axes-sequence and query it for new axes.
 The queries can be used either by iterating over the AxesSequence